evillogic/Dice-Bot/README.md

 3d6 will roll 3d6 and output the result<br />
 3d6d6 will roll a d6 3d6 times<br />
 3d6+1 will roll 3d6 and add 1<br />
+3d6+1 20d20 will roll 3d6 and add 1, then roll 20d20 and output each as separate rolls<br />

 Math operators +, -, *, and / are also accepted